Wireframing

 From the recipe list, Isaac navigates to the recipe which he wishes to buy the ingredients for.

-From the recipe details screen Isaac can view all of the ingredients required and also has the option to add all of the ingredients to his shopping list by pressing the 'add to shopping list' button, which he does.
+From the recipe details screen Isaac can view all of the ingredients required and also has the option to add all of the ingredients to his shopping list

 All of the ingredients and the appropriate quantities have now been added to Isaac’s shopping list.